OpenZeppelin/cairo-contracts/docs/Access.md

 #### `assert_only_owner`

-Throws if called by any account other than the owner.
+Reverts if called by any account other than the owner.

 Parameters: